SeeBee8/Product_Sales_Predictions/README.md

 3. Machine Learning

 ### Exploratory Data Analysis and Explanitory Visualiztion
 In this step each feature is looked at and compared to the Sales Price.
 Using boxplots, histograms, and countplots the data is displayed in a clear and concise way to understand it.
 A heat map was also used to look for correlations.
-Each feature is then evaluated for the impact it will have on sales.

 ![image](https://github.com/SeeBee8/Product_Sales_Predictions/assets/141530991/e4b7c8e8-a6e7-45f7-a8f1-81bc8494fa7d)